tmaretteKTH/nerf_wasp/README.md

 This is the simplest example to get started with federated learning.
 It is designed to run on a CPU and is useful when you don't have access to a cluster.
 For more complete setups (which require GPU access), see the following sections.

-1. Download the quickstart repo:
+1. Download the quickstart repository:

 ```bash
 git clone --depth=1 https://github.com/adap/flower.git _tmp \